Autumn: A Scalable Read Optimized LSM-tree based Key-Value Stores with Fast Point and Range Read Speed: Introduction

-\item We conduct thorough experiments to demonstrate Autumn's high performance in reads and scalability in writes and reads with levelDB default benchmarks~\cite{levelDB} and Yahoo!’s YCSB benchmark to emulates real-world workloads~\cite{cooper2010benchmarking}.
+\item We conduct thorough experiments to demonstrate Autumn's high performance in reads and scalability in writes and reads with RocksDB and LevelDB using the default benchmark~\cite{levelDB} and Yahoo!’s YCSB benchmark to emulate real-world workloads~\cite{cooper2010benchmarking}.

 \end{enumerate}